 Trefoil News – the official Leaders’ magazine of the Irish Girl Guides.

-Uniform – worn by members of IGG and differentiated according to the age group – Ladybird, Brownies, Guide , Senior Branch or Adult Leaders
+Uniform – worn by members of IGG and differentiated according to the age group – Ladybird, Brownie, Guide, Senior Branch or adult Leaders

 Unit – a local group of youth members with Leaders, who meet on a weekly basis, registered by the local Commissioner at National Office.

 Unit Size – for safety reasons there are limits on the number of girls allowed in a Unit.
-These and ratio of adult to girls are outlined in the Safety Guidelines
+These and ratios of adults to girls are outlined in the Safety Guidelines booklet

 Unit Attendance Records – this can be done on OGM or in paper format and should include girls, Leaders/Unit Helpers/visitors.
-Attendance record should be kept for all activities including weekly meeting/ holidays/outings.
+Attendance records should be kept for all activities including weekly meeting/ holidays/outings.

 Unit Account Package – a record of all money received and all expenditure must be kept by the Unit.
 The Accounts Package can be downloaded from OGM and includes guidelines

-Unit Helper – an interested adult who does not wish to or cannot (e.g. a father) become a warranted Leader.
-Helps out occasionally when additional help is needed.
+Unit Helper – an interested adult who does not wish to or cannot (e.g. a father), become a warranted Leader and helps out occasionally when additional help is needed.
 This includes someone who is on a parents’ rota and includes both male and females

 Unit Contact Person (UCP) – the Leader who acts as the communication liaison person for a local Unit